hail-is/hail/dev-docs/hail-overview.md

   indirection: gateway forwards requests to the router in the correct namespace, and the router forwards requests to the correct service.

-* router-resolver: router-resolver verifies whether or not a request is allowed to be forwarded to its destination namespace.

 * scorecard: scorecard implements the developer status board found at https://scorecard.hail.is/.